nickcosmo/personal-site-v2/src/blog/Auto-Incrementing Version Column With PostgreSQL Triggers.md

 ## Conclusion

 We were able to create a basic Postgres trigger to add versioning to our database records.
 This is a very simple use case, and the applications of Postgres triggers are endless.
 Hopefully this gives some insight into how easy it can be to implement a Postgres trigger and gets you thinking about what code-level logic can transition to your database layer.

+To read more about Postgres triggers, you can check out the docs [here](https://www.postgresql.org/docs/current/sql-createtrigger.html)

 Thanks for reading!